 work together and if the work was seen as legitimate, requiring ongoing investment by commissioners

 and engagement from practitioners.
 Residents appreciated the general practitioner (GP) input and, when

-supported by other care home-specific NHS services, GPs reported that it wa
+supported by other care home-specific NHS services, GPs reported that it was sustainable and valued work.

 care home residents have high healthcare needs not fully met by prevailing healthcare models.
 This study explored how healthcare configuration influences resource use.